napit-apps/green-agile-guide/index.md

 This guide introduces a structured approach to integrate sustainability into agile product development — without adding organizational overhead.

-It is based on three dimensions:
+It builds on the three established dimensions of sustainability:

 - **Ecological** – Reduce energy consumption, emissions, and waste in software systems
 - **Economic** – Support long-term maintainability and responsible use of resources